onekin/ConceptAndGo/README.md

 - A Hypothes.is user account ([You can register here](https://web.hypothes.is/)).
 - A CmapCloud user account ([You can register here](https://cmapcloud.ihmc.us/users/register.html)).

-### Step 2: Install the Chatin Extension
+### Step 2: Install the Concept&Go Extension
 You can install the extension in your browser from the following link:
-- Open your web browser and navigate to the Concept&Go extension page on the [[Browser Extension Store/Marketplace]([https://chromewebstore.google.com/detail/annotategpt/gjocfhlnleefeikdcnebmohfkgckceip](https://chrome.google.com/webstore/detail/conceptgo/oacbaceaekfkgeegdfknnhnjdghaokpa?hl=es))].
+- Open your web browser and navigate to the Concept&Go extension page on the [[Browser Extension Store/Marketplace](https://chrome.google.com/webstore/detail/conceptgo/oacbaceaekfkgeegdfknnhnjdghaokpa?hl=es)].
 - Click the "Add to Browser" or "Install" button to begin the installation process.
 - Once the installation is complete, you will see a Concept&Go icon appear in your browser’s toolbar.
-This indicates that AnnotateGPT is successfully installed.
+This indicates that Concept&Go is successfully installed.
 ### Step 3: Setup

 The first step to start using Concept&Go is to install it from the GitHub repository.
 You can access the source code in the following link:[https://github.com/onekin/ConceptAndGo-DSR